 1. HOW TO WIN FRIENDS AND INFLUENCE PEOPLE – DALE CARNEGIE

-I inherited this title and a large part of my book collection from my Father.
-Thanks to my parents, my four siblings and I grew up reading and spent our after school hours and summers in the library.
+I inherited this title and a large part of my book collection from my father.
+Thanks to my parents, my four siblings and I grew up reading and spent hours after-school hours and summers in the library.
 Mr. Carnegie had an early impact on my natural desire to see the good in people and have a generally positive attitude.
 “Positive Mental Attitude” as my father preached to us.

 The first thing that jumped out to me in this book was his suggestions to “get the most out of the book.”
-Of the 9 suggestions, I fondly remember “read each chapter twice before going on to the next one.”
+Of the nine recommendations, I fondly remember “read each chapter twice before going on to the next one.”
 I had never heard this sort of instruction before.
-It made perfect sense and I find myself to this day re-reading stuff for clarity before making decisions or taking action.
+But, it made perfect sense, and I find myself to this day re-reading stuff for clarity before making decisions or taking action.

-A few of the principles that I feel have really stuck with me are:
+A few of the principles that I feel have stuck with me are:

 2. THE 7 HABITS OF HIGHLY EFFECTIVE PEOPLE – STEPHEN R. COVEY

-I could give an entire book review on the impacts of this book on me as a person, as a leader, as a communicator and as a soldier.
-There is so much in this book to learn and most of it is timeless and will transcend generations.
+I could give an entire book review on the impacts of this book on me as a person, leader, communicator, and soldier.
+There is so much in this book to learn, and most of it is timeless and will transcend generations.

-I’ll just point out that in part one, Covey talks about a new level of thinking.
+I’ll point out that in part one, Covey talks about a new level of thinking.
 He references Albert Einstein’s observation, “The significant problems we face cannot be solved at the same level of thinking we were at when we created them.”
-He goes on to talk about start with yourself, start with the most inside of yourself.
+He goes on to talk about starting with yourself, starting with the most inside of yourself.
 He’s talking about our character and our motives.
-This includes attitude and responsibility and integrity.
+This includes attitude and responsibility, and integrity.

-I really love this part: “private victories precede public victories, that making and keeping promises to ourselves precede making and keeping promises to others.”
-Covey helped me to understand early on that you really have to know and understand yourself before you can know and understand others.
+I love this part: “private victories precede public victories, that making and keeping promises to ourselves precede making and keeping promises to others.”
+Covey helped me to understand early on that you have to know and understand yourself before knowing and understanding others.
 Help yourself before others.

 3. EVERYTHING I KNOW AT THE TOP I LEARNED AT THE BOTTOM – DEXTER YAGER AND RON BALL

-Dexter Yager was known for being a multi-millionaire and growing up I dreamed my parent’s dreams of owning their own businesses and being financially free.
-Yager was a role-model so to speak of my father’s, thus mine as well.
+Dexter Yager was known for being a multi-millionaire and growing up, I dreamed my parent’s dreams of owning their businesses and being financially free.
+Yager was a role model, so to speak, of my father’s, thus mine as well.

 The first lesson outlined is “Don’t let anybody steal your dream.”
 (Which is also the name of his first book, another great read.)
-My parent’s were dreamers.
+My parents were dreamers.
 My family has always been dreamers.
 From a practical sense, growing up in poverty, we had to dream.
-For the sake of survival, we had to imagine a better place and had to hope we would get there.
+For survival, we had to imagine a better place and had to hope we would get there.

 Other lessons Yager and Ball shared are: